Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - CPU specific (note, can be applied to the single cores or at a package level)
   - C-states for power/sleep states (more can be implemented)
     - C0 active --> CPU is fully operational according to a P state
-    - C1 halt --> CPU is idel, scale down clock
+    - C1 halt --> CPU is idle, scale down clock
     - C2 stop-clock --> CPU idle, clock and frequency are scaled down
     - C3 sleep --> cache retained but disable coherency
   - P-states for performance states